IBMStreams/streamsx.documentation/docs/spl/quick-start/qse-quick-start-guide.markdown

        param1 : "param1Val";
        param2 : "param2Val";
     <span style="color: #800080;"><strong>output</strong></span>
-       Operator1_output : name = name + " newName" ;
+       Operator2_output : name = name + " newName" ;
     <span style="color: #800080;"><strong>config</strong></span>
        placement : partitionColocation("pe1") ;
  }
 </pre>

+In addition to the **param** clause, there are other clauses available: logic, window, output and config.

-The clauses must be specified in the order as shown.
+If used, the clauses must be specified in the order as shown.

-*   **logic -** The **logic** clause is called each time the operator receives a tuple.
-You may write custom SPL code here to process the input tuple.
+* **logic**: To add additional processing for every incoming tuple, use the **logic** clause.
+The **logic** clause is called each time the operator receives a tuple.
+You may write custom SPL code here to process the input tuple, for example, printing the tuple as shown above.

-*   **window** -The **window** clause allows you specify the kind of window the operator should use, and its trigger and eviction policy.
+* **window**: To process groups of tuples at a time instead of each individual tuples, use a **window** clause.
+A *window* is a way to divide tuples into groups for processing.
+For example, to compute the average price of the last 10uples, we need to create a window of size 10.
+When the window has 10 tuples, the average will be computed and submitted to the output stream, and the 10 tuples will be removed from the window since they have been processed.

 *  **params** - Each of the operators define a set of parameters to help you customize its behaviour.The **params** clause allows you to specify the values of the parameters.

 *   **output** -The **output** clause allows you to customize attribute assignments of the output tuple.
 By default, if the input stream and the output stream contains an attribute of the same name and same type, the attribute value of the input stream will be automatically assigned to the same attribute on the output stream.
 In addition, you may customize output attribute assignment by specifying custom assignment expressions in the **output** clause.
 If the output stream contains an attribute that is not present in the input stream, you must specify an assignment for that attribute in the output clause.

 *   **config** - The **config** clause allows you to specify various operator / process configurations supported by Streams.
 For example, you may use the config clause to control if two operators should run in the same process.
 You may also use the config clause to control which resource / host to run the process on.

-This is a very high-level overview of the SPL language.
-For more details, refer to the [SPL Programming Reference](http://www-01.ibm.com/support/knowledgecenter/SSCRJU_4.0.0/com.ibm.streams.ref.doc/doc/spl-container.html?lang=en) from the Knowledge Center.

-## **Choosing a development environment for SPL**

-You can use [Atom](http://atom.io), [Microsoft VS Code](https://code.visualstudio.com/), or Streams Studio to create SPL applications.
-Streams Studio has been designed specifically for creating applications with SPL.
-In addition to its SPL editor, it also includes a drag and drop Graphical Editor for constructing Streams applications.
-You can simply drag and drop operators and connect them up in the SPL Graphical Editor. **The remainder of this guide focuses on Streams Studio.** **To start [developing applications using Atom or VS Code instead, follow this guide](http://ibmstreams.github.io/streamsx.documentation/docs/spl/atom/atom-apps/).**

-*   To see a demo of Streams Studio, see this video: [InfoSphere Streams Studio in Action](https://www.youtube.com/watch?v=7kQqQSa2iSw&list=PLCF04A48C22F34B19&index=12)
-*   To see a demo of the SPL Graphical Editor, on how to design and implement a Streams application, see this video: [Introduction to SPL Graphical Editor](https://developer.ibm.com/streamsdev/videos/infosphere-streams-v3-streams-studio-graphical-program-development-skill-builder/)

-<a name="simple_streams_application"></a>

 <a name="streams_application_pattern"></a>